 Effective Date and Transition

 22. This statement is effective for years beginning January 1, 2001.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.
 The guidance in paragraphs 24-27 was previously included within SSAP No. 99—Accounting for Securities Subsequent to an Other-Than-Temporary Impairment and was effective for reporting periods beginning on January 1, 2009, and thereafter, with early adoption permitted.
 In 2010, the guidance from SSAP No. 99 was incorporated within the impacted standards, with SSAP No. 99 superseded.
-The original impairment guidance included in this standard, and the substantive revisions reflected in SSAP No. 99 are retained for historical purposes within Issue Paper No. 131.
+The original impairment guidance included in this standard, and the conceptual revisions reflected in SSAP No. 99 are retained for historical purposes within Issue Paper No. 131.
 The guidance in paragraphs 2 and 4 to SSAP No. 32 was originally superseded January 1, 2005, by guidance included in SSAP No. 88—Investments in Subsidiaries, Controlled and Affiliated Entities, A replacement of SSAP No. 46, and then subsequently reflected in SSAP No. 97.
 In 2011, the guidance related to preferred stock of SCAs from SSAP No. 97 was incorporated into this statement and revised to reflect a definition of preferred stock.
-The original guidance included in this statement, and the substantive revisions reflected in SSAP No. 88 and SSAP No. 97 (including the title change already reflected in SSAP No. 32) are retained for historical purposes within Issue Paper Nos.
+The original guidance included in this statement, and the conceptual revisions reflected in SSAP No. 88 and SSAP No. 97 (including the title change already reflected in SSAP No. 32) are retained for historical purposes within Issue Paper Nos.
 32 and 118.
 Guidance in paragraph 18 was originally contained in INT 99-29: Classification of Step-Up Preferred Stock and was effective December 6, 1999.

-23. On July 30, 2020, substantive revisions, as detailed in Issue Paper No. 164—Preferred Stock were adopted.
+23. On July 30, 2020, conceptual revisions, as detailed in Issue Paper No. 164—Preferred Stock were adopted.
 These revisions update definitions of preferred stock and reporting values based on characteristics of the preferred stock and are effective January 1, 2021, with early adoption permitted.

 Proposed additional revision to status section of SSAP No. 56—Separate Accounts: